 It’s 44 feet wide!
 It’s also mounted on an armature so we can store it, intact, in the Plaza’s huge fly loft.

-Some did, some didn’t, and some we just don’t know.
-A complete list of all the films that played at The Plaza doesn’t exist, but we’re working on it.
-The Plaza closed in the mid-seventies (The Exorcist was the last first-run commercial film to play there) so anything after that couldn’t have been seen there, until now.
+Some did, some didn’t, some we’re not sure about.
+A complete list of all the films that played at the Plaza doesn’t exist.
+The Plaza opened as a first-run movie palace in 1930 and closed in the mid-’70s.
+“The Exorcist” was the last first-run commercial film to play there, so anything released after that couldn’t have been seen there — until now.